ulzha/spive/docs/API.md

 ##### *0. Input*

-  In process properties the application version has input stream versions attached to it.
+  In process properties the application version has input stream version(s), including fork ids, attached to it.
 These are bumped, without stopping the process, whenever the platform swaps out its underlying input - as is the case when its producing application undergoes version change, or the stream itself undergoes automated maintenance like sharding or compaction.
 As such, this does not really mark a new version of your application but merely helps risky event visibility.

   In the absence of egregious bugs, stream versioning should not break the business contracts of their consuming applications.
 (Though it must be noted that a minor stream version change is prone to cause operational effects, in the sense that even though business logic of the application stays the same, its inputs do change to a new, corrected, world view.)